sbustamante/CosmicVoidsPaper/RefereeResponse.md

       inferred from the figure.
 Small voids are indeed located inside sheets and filaments.

-6. **2D histograms of (lambda_1, delta) and (lambda_1, FA) are shown in Fig. 2, and I would appreciate also seeing a (FA, delta) 2D histogram, maybe with 1+delta on a log scale, which would help to clarify the physical meaning of FA.**
+6. **2D histograms of (lambda_1, delta) and (lambda_1, FA) are shown
+    in Fig. 2, and I would appreciate also  seeing a (FA, delta) 2D histogram, maybe with 1+delta on a log scale, which would help to clarify the  physical meaning of FA.**

     Response:
-    - The requested histogram has been added as the bottom panel of Fig. 2.
-This shows that lower values of the FA are associated to small (voids) and large values (clusters) of the density.
+    - We have included the new plot in Fig. 2.
+This shows that indeed the overdensity of zero is found at the highest Fractional Anisotropy.

 More minor things:
 ==